sumanchandra22/AtYoursDoor/README.md

 <br>
 • It connects all the vendors and shops near their location.
 <br>
-• Provides benefits to customers as well as sellers. \n
+• Provides benefits to customers as well as sellers.